jessicarush/react-notes/nextjs_app_router.md

 If you're self-hosting your Next.js application, the Image Optimization uses the default Next.js server for optimization.
 This server manages the rendering of pages and serving of static files.

 Vercel supposedly gives you a certain amount of image optimizations for free, then they start charging you.
 Apparently you can use a *"third-party Image Optimization provider"* which "usually charge based on the number of images processed or the amount of data transferred".

+In their [self-hosting deployment](https://nextjs.org/docs/app/building-your-application/deploying#nodejs-server) section they say:

+> If you are using next/image, consider adding `sharp` for more performant Image Optimization in your production environment by running `npm install sharp` in your project directory.
+On Linux platforms, `sharp` may require additional configuration to prevent excessive memory usage.

+Ok what?!

 If you're exporting static HTML (no Node.js server) which doesn’t include a server to optimize images, you can disable Image Optimization completely using next.config.js for all instances of next/image: